Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 In the context of fashion, the user can explore the search results and find dresses that closely resemble the one in the query image.

-They may discover similar styles, patterns, or aesthetics, allowing them to explore a wider range of options and find dresses that align with their preferences.
+They may discover similar styles, patterns, or aesthetics, allowing them to explore a broader range of options and find dresses that align with their preferences.

 5. Visual Storytelling and Journalism